Why should we focus our attention on radical creativity? Why do societies need it?

 Petrou and Jongerling (2022) examined the COVID-19 crisis as a contextual factor that activated employees’ creative thinking.
 They examined creativity as a personal strategy to deal with the crisis and distinguished between incremental creativity (minor modifications to current practices) and radical creativity (major departures from current practices).
 They found that employees who responded with incremental creativity experienced lower exhaustion and positive changes in performance throughout the pandemic.
 By contrast, the radically creative individuals reported increased task performance as well as adaptation to changes and learning.
 They didn’t observe any effect on well-being.

 Incremental creativity may be less emotionally consuming, and radical creativity is more likely to be taxing in terms of resources (e.g., time, mental energy, interpersonal conflicts, etc.).
 In general, people resist unique and radical ideas, which means that radically creative people need to make an additional effort to convince others of the usefulness of their ideas.
-Zhang et al. (2020) found that radical creativity leads to higher work performance but does not affect employee well-being.
+The effect on well-being is not certain.
+For example, Zhang et al. (2020) found that radical creativity leads to higher work performance but does not affect employee well-being.

 Society needs people who are willing to take radically creative actions and prioritise progress and the greater good of society.
 Radical creativity is necessary to create disruptive and innovative products and enterprises that enable social welfare in a dynamic environment.
 Organizations must therefore support the well-being of radically creative individuals and provide conditions and resources to enable radical creativity.